 The following morning, my eyes pinged open and I shot out of bed with a sense of urgency.
 I gathered up my tarot cards and other fortune-telling apparatus, marched outside and chucked them into the dumpster.
 I rubbed my hands together and walked off never looking back.
 I would have burned them but I lived in the city centre so it wasn’t feasible and I was in a hurry to remove them from my home.
 Events subsequent to this proved beyond doubt that I had opened a door to dark spirits because of my irresponsible dabbling with the occult.
 I have also since learned that the ‘New Age’ and ‘Law of Attraction’ cults have Gnostic Luciferian origins.
 A rudimentary search online is all that is required to learn the truth about these movements.
 This is why the Bible warns against all of this and I thank God every day that He freed me from this trap.

-On the beautiful sunny morning of January 4th 2019, I rose from my bed and ran to the window.
+On a beautiful sunny morning in January 2019, I rose from my bed and ran to the window.
 I gazed out wide-eyed.
 Everything seemed different.
 The atmosphere around me had lost its bland oppressiveness and colours appeared more vibrant.
 My spirit felt light and I was overwhelmed with the feeling that everything was going to be alright.
 Jim and I decided to drive to the beach and whilst in the car, I turned to him and said, “Something has left me today…something huge.”

 I had been slowly drowning under the heavy, black weight of my bad choices for years and it had just slipped off.
 I was seeing the world through the lens of a child again.
 Tears of joy streamed down my cheeks all day.